-Patience, patience, patience – a word that has been consistently coming up in my life.
+Patience, patience, patience – a word that has consistently come up in my life.
 A reminder of sorts to slow down and to be present, rather than speeding through life at 100mph.

 You see, it’s so easy to speed through life, going through the motions, without fully experiencing the moment.
 In fact, it’s a common practice to do this.
 We truly live in a fast-paced society, where patience is not a prevalent practice.

-Think about it, how many times do you catch yourself driving at a fast pace to get somewhere when you aren’t even running late, or you have nowhere to be?
-Further, how many times do you find yourself frustrated because the car in front of you is driving slower than you would like it to?
+Think about it: how often do you catch yourself driving at a fast pace to get somewhere when you aren’t even running late or have nowhere to be?
+Further, how often do you find yourself frustrated because the car in front of you is driving slower than you would like it to?

-Another example is when you send a message to a friend, and you expect a prompt response back from them.
+Another example is when you send a message to a friend and expect a prompt response back from them.
 However, when that friend does not respond to you right away, you get frustrated.
 Does this sound familiar?